trangasaivarun/AI-Based-UPI-Transaction-Fraud-Detection-System/README.md

-# 🔐 UPI Fraud Detection System using Machine Learning
+# 🔐 AI-Based UPI Transaction Fraud Detection System

 An end-to-end web-based machine learning project that detects **fraudulent UPI transactions**.
 This tool enables users to verify single or batch UPI transactions via a simple Streamlit interface and is backed by a highly accurate XGBoost classifier trained on real-world data.